Ron-Madan/Portfolio/8-puzzle/README.md

 # 8-Puzzle Solver using A* Search Algorithm

 This project implements a solution for the classic 8-puzzle problem using the A* (A-star) search algorithm with Manhattan Distance heuristic.
+Feel free to check it out, [HERE](https://8-puzzle-xi.vercel.app/)!

 ## About the 8-Puzzle